ngrx/platform/projects/ngrx.io/content/guide/signals/index.md

 - **Lightweight and Performant:** Keep your application size optimal with a lightweight library that adds minimal overhead to your projects and performs efficiently.
 - **Declarative:** NgRx Signals is built around the concept of declarative programming, ensuring clean and concise code.
 - **Modular, Extensible, and Scalable:** Modularity and extensibility are the guiding principles of this library.
 NgRx Signals enables the creation of independent building blocks that can be easily combined for flexible and scalable implementations.
-- **Flexible, but Opinionated:** Strike a balance between flexibility and opinionation, offering customization where needed while providing thoughtful conventions for a smooth development experience.
+- **Opinionated, but Flexible:** Strike a balance between flexibility and opinionation, offering customization where needed while providing thoughtful conventions for a smooth development experience.
-- **Type-safe:** NgRx Signals is designed with a strong focus on type safety, ensuring prevention of errors and misuse at compile time.
+- **Type-safe:** NgRx Signals is designed with a strong focus on type safety, ensuring the prevention of errors and misuse at compile time.

 ## Installation